kgruiz/chatgpt-queue/README.md

 - Floating queue widget that stays visible while you browse the conversation.
 - Full queue dashboard that lists upcoming prompts with inline editing, reordering, delete controls, and a built-in prompt composer.
-- One-click capture of the current composer input, plus a Cmd/Ctrl+Shift+Enter shortcut.
+- One-click capture of the current composer input, plus Option/Alt+Enter or Cmd/Ctrl+Shift+Enter shortcuts.
 - Automatic prompt dispatch with built-in cooldown once ChatGPT finishes responding.
 - Manual controls for pausing, sending the next item, or clearing the queue.
 - Collapsible panel that tucks into a minimal dock button, with an extension-icon toggle if you want the UI hidden entirely.